-The EBU is the interface or gateway from the internal on-chip system onto the external on-board system.
-But it can operate in both directions, it is also a gateway from the external world onto the internal on-chip system.
+The EBU is the interface or gateway from the internal on-chip system to the external on-board system.
+But the EBU can operate in both directions, it is also a gateway from the external world to the internal on-chip system.
 Figure 14-2 shows an example for the connection of an external system, including an external bus master, to the EBU.
+Note:

-(Note: not all signals are shown in this diagram.
-For example, the connections from the external master to the chip-select (CSn) lines are not shown.
+not all signals are shown in this diagram.
+For example, the connections from the external master to the Chip Select (CSn) lines are not shown.